-This article uses empirical data on perceptions and understandings of assessment theory and links to practice that have been collected over the course of the past decade or so.
-The earliest article evaluated data collected from an education faculty (Taras, 2008); subsequently Taras and Davies (2013, 2014) analysed and evaluated data from a science faculty in the same university; finally, data were collected from staff developers from a cross-section of UK providers (Taras and Davies, 2017).
+This paper uses empirical data on perceptions and understandings of assessment theory and the links to practice collected over the course of the past decade or so.
+The earliest paper evaluated data collected from an education faculty (Taras, 2008); subsequently Taras & Davies (2013, 2014) analysed and evaluated data from a science faculty in the same University; finally data were collected from staff developers from a cross-section of UK providers (Taras & Davies, 2017).
 The continued validity of the data is principally due to two factors.
-First, the theoretical literature on assessment seems to be at an impasse as little progress has been made in the last ten years, as will become evident, and, second, very few data have been collected since the studies above were published.
+First the theoretical literature on assessment seems to be at an impass as little progress has been made in the last ten years, as will become evident, and second very few data have been collected since the studies above were published.

-Our goal is to consolidate the comparable data, to draw comparisons between the data sets and, if possible, to present meaningful conclusions that have implications for both theory and practice within assessment, learning and teaching in higher education (HE) in particular.
-In this way we hope to enrich the ongoing debate on assessment literacy by comparing in particular the understandings of front-line teaching staff who shape the assessment processes with those of the people who have responsibility for training them.
+Our goal is to consolidate the comparable data, to draw comparisons between the data sets, and if possible to present meaningful conclusions that have implications for both theory and practice within assessment, learning and teaching in HE in particular.
+In this way we hope to enrich the ongoing debate on assessment literacy by comparing in particular the understandings of front-line teaching staff who shape the assessment processes with the people who have responsibility for training them.